Support Home Experiment Builder Experiment Tree Nodes

 Image of a Delay node when added to the Experiment Tree

-This node is useful if you wish to have controlled time delays between different parts of your experiment: for example, between a teaching and testing phase, in order to measure performance at regular intervals, or longitudinally.
+This node is useful if you wish to have controlled time delays between different parts of your experiment: for example, between a teaching and testing phase, to measure performance at regular intervals, or in a longitudinal study.

 Pro Tip